Bidimensionality and Kernels

-An identical argument yields an analogous lemma for contraction-bidimensional problems. \begin{lemma} For any real $\epsilon > 0$ and contraction-bidimensional linear-separable problem $\Pi$ on graph class ${\cal G}$ with the SQGC property, there exists an integer $\eta \geq 0$ such that any graph $G \in {\cal G}$ has a \twetamod \, $S$ of size at most $\epsilon \cdot OPT_\Pi(G).$ \end{lemma}
+An identical argument yields an analogous lemma for contraction-bidimensional problems.
+The only difference is that we now use Lemma~\ref{lem:bidimParameterTreewidthSep} instead of Lemma~\ref{lem:bidimParameterTreewidth}. \begin{lemma} For any real $\consteps > 0$ and contraction-bidimensional linear-separable problem $\Pi$ on graph class ${\cal G}$ with the SQGC property, there exists an integer $\eta \geq 0$ such that any graph $G \in {\cal G}$ has a \twetamod $S$ of size at most $\consteps \cdot OPT^*_\Pi(G).$ \end{lemma}